fm-labs/docker-http/DEV.md

 Create a (flask) web server that can be used to manage docker containers.

+The communication with the webserver is done using HTTP requests with JSON payloads

 The web server should be able to:

 - List containers